Kobahmi/tailwind-API-word-generator/README.md

 # tailwind-API-word-generator

-Tailwind CSS and API practice for new job.
+Tailwind CSS and API with React practice for new job.